-The severity of OCD can range from mildly inconvenient to causing severe distress.
+The severity of OCD can range from some life disruption to causing severe distress.
 You know that the obsessions and compulsions are excessive or unreasonable.
 However, you find it difficult or impossible to resist them.

 Many people with OCD do not tell their doctor or anyone else about their symptoms.
 They fear that other people might think they are crazy.
 Some people with OCD may feel ashamed of their symptoms, especially if they contain ideas of harming others or have a sexual element.
 As a result, many people with OCD also become depressed.
 However, if you have OCD, you are not crazy or mad.
 It is not your fault and treatment often works.
 If you are concerned that you may be depressed (for example, if you have been feeling very down and you no longer take pleasure in the things that you used to enjoy), you should see your doctor.

 The cause of OCD is not clear.
 Slight changes in the balance of some brain chemicals (neurotransmitters) such as serotonin may play a role.
 This is why medication is thought to help (see below).

 Also, the chance of developing OCD is higher than average in first-degree relatives of affected people (mother, father, brother, sister, child).
 So, there may be some genetic element to OCD.
 However, so far, no genes have been found to be linked with OCD.

 Other theories about the cause of OCD have been suggested but none proved.

 It is thought that between 1 to 3 in 100 adults have OCD.
 Anyone at any age can develop OCD but it usually first develops between the ages of 18 and 30.
 Up to 2 in 100 children are also thought to have OCD.
 Read more about OCD in children and young people.